SharifAIChallenge/AIC19-Client-Java/README.md

 It is recommended to use IntelliJ IDEA(JetBtains):

 ```
-import directory you want to save and run the code
+Import directory you want to save and run the code
 Then just run main function in Main.java
 ```